 If you’d like to harness the power of Arch Linux but don’t want to have to build everything from the ground up, the good news is that there are plenty of Arch-based Linux distributions that offer varying levels of granularity to your experience.
 Nearly all of them offer the simplicity of GUI-based installation, and each provides its own unique take on Arch Linux.

-Here are five Arch-based Linux distributions you can try.
+Below, you will find five Arch-based Linux distributions you can try.

-ArcoLinux is made up of three major projects each aimed at different user types.
-The first variant, just named ArcoLinux, comes with a lot of software included and a choice of Xfce, Openbox, and i3 desktops.
-They describe this as their “have fun ISO.”
+ArcoLinux is made up of four editions, each aimed at different user types.
+The first variant, named ArcoLinuxL, comes with an immense library of software and the lightweight XFCE desktop.
+They describe this as their “flagship ISO.”

 ArcoLinuxD strips everything back and requires you to install your choice of desktop environments from the terminal, along with any applications you need.
 For new users, the lack of graphical installer may be off-putting.
-This what they call their “learning ISO.”
+This is what they call their “learning ISO.”